antoniablair/digital-artwork-display/README.md

 # Digital artwork display

 This is a frontend application for displaying GIFs or other images in a digital photo album.
+It uses GraphQL and Apollo to download the currently published slideshows.

 <img src="https://github.com/antoniablair/digital-artwork-display/blob/master/src/assets/sampleGif.gif" width="250">

+In this website, users can select a slideshow to launch the slideshow player.
+Suggested use is to run from Google Chrome in "kiosk mode" on a small tablet.

 <img src="https://github.com/antoniablair/digital-artwork-display/blob/master/src/assets/appScreenshot.png" width="250">

 This app connects to a [Strapi CMS application](https://github.com/antoniablair/strapi-artwork) containing slideshows and artwork.
-It uses GraphQL and Apollo to download the currently published slideshows.
+Strapi is an open source headless CMS, similar to Prismic.

 <img src="https://github.com/antoniablair/digital-artwork-display/blob/master/src/assets/strapiadmin.png" width="500">

-Suggested use is to run Google Chrome in "kiosk mode" on a small tablet, and then click on one of the slideshows to launch the slideshow player.
-The slideshow elements will then run on loop, so you could mount the iPad / tablet for display if desired.

 ---